 Store credit cards may not help in an emergency if you need access to cash for surprise expenses, however.

 But if you're unsure about your ability to manage credit, they are a good stepping stone to learn self-restraint and good credit management.

 Can I use credit responsibly?

-Before you take the important first step of considering any credit card, says Sanford, “judge yourself."
-And consult this handy checklist, courtesy of Sanford, of other questions to specifically ask yourself:
+Before you take the important first step of considering any credit card, it's important to judge yourself.

 - Do you have the discipline required to manage a credit card?

 - Are you a shopper?

 If you answered yes to the above, you may want to get a secured credit card, since then you know you can't charge more than your deposit.

 If you decide you do have the discipline to use a credit card responsibly, be sure to charge no more than you can pay off in full at the end of each month, and do so on time.

 If you aren't sure, you may want to consider finding a budget app to help establish a budget—and then stick to it.